arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # Restoring an API Management service

-The Restore-AzApiManagement cmdlet restores an API Management Service from the specified backup residing in an Azurestorage blob.
+The Restore-AzApiManagement cmdlet restores an API Management Service from the specified backup residing in an Azure Storage blob.

 | Parameter                         | Mandatory | Description                                                                                                               |
 | --------------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------- |